 All field and laboratory will be reviewed and verified for integrity and continuity, reasonableness, and conformance to project requirements, and then validated against the project objectives and measurement performance specifications which are listed in Section A7.
-Only those data which are supported by appropriate quality control data and meet the measurement performance specifications defined for this project will be considered acceptable, and will be reported for entry into SWQMIS.
+Only those data which are supported by appropriate quality control data and meet the measurement performance specifications defined for this project will be considered acceptable, and will be reported to the TCEO for entry into SWQMIS.

-D2 VERIFICATION AND VALIDATION METHODS
+VERIFICATION AND VALIDATION METHODS D2